Welcome to today's edition of the Rush 24-7 podcast.

 They're doing the Easter egg roll today.

-Here, grab audio sum.
+Here, grab audio somebody.

-They went to an episcopal church, took the long walk across Lafayette Square, and they listened to a preacher on Easter Sunday, blast Republicans.
+They went to an Episcopal church, took the long walk across Lafayette Square, and they listened to a preacher on Easter Sunday, blast Republicans.

 President of the United States chose a preacher whose sermon was devoted to claiming that Republicans want to force blacks to ride at the back of the bus again.